ordina-jworks/ordina-jworks.github.io/_posts/2020-09-11-RestTemplate-vs-WebClient.md

 `WebClient` offers the same synchronous way of working as `RestTemplate` does, but using functional programming.
 Besides that, it also offers asynchronous reactive streams, which works in a non-blocking way.

 We have looked into R2DBC, which supports reactive connections with relational databases.
-Bear in mind that this does not support ORM at the moment.
+Bear in mind that this does not offer a lot of features of ORM frameworks at the moment.